 - The samples remains not used by the tasting panel will be given away once the tasting is completed for everyone to try.

-- The registration fee is 50 CZK per sample registered using the online form no later than 1 day before the competition is held.
-Samples registered later or directly when handed over cost 80 CZK/sample.
+- The registration fee is 120 CZK per sample registered online no later than 1 day before the competition is held.
+Samples registered later or directly when handed over cost +30 CZK/sample.
 The event entry itself is free.

 - Beers handed over later than allowed by the schedule may not be allowed to the competition.